snail perched on a stack of coins

 Even before personal tech devices – and internet scams – became commonplace, scammers existed.
 They used the postal service and wall-mounted telephones to scam people out of money and identities.
 Sometimes they succeeded.

-Internet Scams, Spam and Phishing – Oh My!
+Internet Scams, Spam, and Phishing – Oh My!

 As technology advanced, along came the internet scams.
 Now they use email, SMS (text) messaging and mobile phones to try to get access to identities, bank accounts or to persuade their victims to send money.